 I was recently interviewed on Maryanne Live!, a radio show that asks experts for “insights and common-sense truths” about life.
 This time, it was Maryanne who delivered the most intriguing insight.
 She asked me:“Barbara, is America going through a midlife crisis?”

-I hadn’t thought about it like that, and when I did, I realized Maryanne was onto something.
+I hadn’t thought about it like that, but when I did, I realized Maryanne was on to something.
 No matter your politics, there’s no denying that our country has hit a rough patch.
 We’re acting out.
 We’re dreading an uncertain future.
 We’re struggling to find our place in the world, and struggling even more to figure out how we can make a difference.

 The more I thought about it, the more I saw parallels between our country and my middlescent clients.
 Look at the numbers: At 241 years old as a country, we’re not young.
 But we’re certainly not old either.
 We’re in that awkward middle stage, with the potential to get hijacked by emotion or determined by our commitment to make our country better.